90-year-old Texas woman earns master’s degree

 Minnie Payne walked across the commencement stage Sunday at the University of North Texas, earning her master’s degree.
 She’s the oldest person to do so in the school’s history.

-Her grandson accompanied her for this huge milestone, and, he will graduate in May.
+Her grandson accompanied her for this huge milestone; he will graduate in May.

 Payne originally retired when she was 68 years old, but realized she wasn’t doing anything constructive — something she had always told her children to do to be happy.
 She decided to return to school.